Topologically protected flatness in chiral moir\'e heterostructures: Application to chiral TBG

 We consider the chiral limit of the Bistritzer-MacDonald model for TBG~\cite{bistritzer2011moire,tarnopolsky2019origin}, which in the basis $\{(A,t),(A,b),(B,t),(B,b)\}$, with $A/B$ and $t/b$ the sublattice and layer degrees of freedom respectively described by $\vec{\sigma}$ and $\vec{\mu}$ Pauli matrices, and in valley-$K$ reads

 with $\kappa_n$ the $2\pi n/3$-rotation of the $\kappa$ corner of the moir\'e Brillouin zone aligned with the negative $y$-axis, $|\kappa| = 2 |K| \sin (\theta/2)$, $v$ the Fermi velocity of graphene, and where $\alpha$ measures the strength of $AB$ tunneling $w$ in unit of the typical moir\'e kinetic energy $|v\kappa|$.
 The Hamiltonian in the other valley is obtained by time-reversal conjugation.
+The system has $C_{3z}$, $C_{2x}$, $C_{2y}T$ and $C_{2z}T$ symmetries, with $T$ the time-reversal operator~\cite{song2021twisted}.

-The suggestive form of Eq.~\ref{eq_chirltbg} makes it clear that $AB$ interlayer tunnelings in chiral TBG act as a fictitious gauge potential for the two coupled Dirac cones with chiral symmetry $\sigma_3$~\cite{liu2019pseudo}.
-Furthermore, the chiral model Eq.~\ref{eq_chirltbg} is known to host perfectly flat bands at zero energy for $\alpha = 0.586, 2.221, 3.751, \cdots$~\cite{becker2022mathematics}.
+The suggestive form of Eq.~\ref{eq_chirltbg} makes it clear that $AB$ interlayer tunnelings in chiral TBG act as a fictitious gauge potential for the two coupled Dirac cones with a chiral anticommuting symmetry $\sigma_3$~\cite{liu2019pseudo}.
+Furthermore, the chiral model Eq.~\ref{eq_chirltbg} is known to host perfectly flat bands at zero energy for $\alpha = 0.586, 2.221, 3.751, \cdots$~\cite{becker2022mathematics,becker2021spectral}.
 In that context, it is natural to wonder whether these exact flat bands are topologically protected by the index theorem of Eq.~\ref{eq_genericindex} or not~\cite{sheffer2021chiral,parhizkar2023generic}.
 At first sight, the answer to this question seems to be negative.
 Indeed, $\mathcal{A}_z$ physically comes from inter-layer tunneling and is entirely carried by off-diagonal layer Pauli matrices.
 As a result of the trace in Eq.~\ref{eq_genericindex}, the index corresponding to this gauge field must vanish.
 In fact, this is a generic feature of SU($N$) gauge fields with $N>1$, whose generators are all traceless.